rachmanj/dds-laravel/docs/DISTRIBUTION-FEATURE.md

 3. Granular Verification System
    Distribution-Level: Overall verification with timestamps and notes
-   Document-Level: Individual document verification with status (verified/missing/damaged) Discrepancy Management: Detailed tracking and notification system
+   Document-Level: Individual document verification with status (verified/missing/damaged) Out-of-Origin Additional Documents: Verification inputs are disabled and labeled; they do not participate in status/location changes
+   Discrepancy Management: Detailed tracking and notification system
 4. Comprehensive Audit Trail
    Every action logged in distribution_histories table